cloudflare/workers-docs/content/tutorials/configure-your-cdn/_index.md

    |- 199.jpg
 ```

-Finally, to ensure that you can access the objects from your Worker, your Google Cloud Storage bucket should be publicly accessible.
+Finally, to ensure that you can access the objects from your Workers function, your Google Cloud Storage bucket should be publicly accessible.
 To ensure this, follow the "Making groups of objects publicly readable" guide in the Google Cloud Storage docs, which can be found [here](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).

 ## Generate

 Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
 We'll make use of the default JavaScript template to start building your project.

-In the command line, generate your Worker project, and pass the project name `serve-cdn-assets`:
+In the command line, generate your Workers project, and pass the project name `serve-cdn-assets`:

 ```
 wrangler generate serve-cdn-assets